sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 ## Summary

 In this guide, we used Flex CLI to define search schemas for our marketplace.
-We also saw how schemas defined through Flex Console and Flex CLI interact.
+We also saw how schemas defined through Sharetribe Console and Flex CLI interact.
 We used the public data attributes `category` and `listingType` as examples.
 In addition, we looked at adding user search schemas for Integration API as well as adding a listing schema with a default value.